Christopher Lloyd (TV producer): Career

 Lloyd began screenwriting with the first four seasons of The Golden Girls.
 He then wrote for the comedy Wings; then Frasier, where he became its showrunner.
 While he was executive producer, Frasier won the Primetime Emmy Award for Outstanding Comedy Series for five consecutive years, the first time any series had done so.
 Lloyd left Frasier after its seventh season, then returned to helm its final (eleventh) season.
 He then produced the series Out of Practice (where he first worked with Modern Family's Ty Burrell); Back To You; and Modern Family, which also won the Emmy Award for Outstanding Comedy Series for five consecutive years.
 As a screenwriter, Lloyd's work includes the animated feature film Flushed Away (2006), for which he received an Annie Award.
 In 2000, he received an overall deal at Paramount.
 He quit in 2006 to join Fox in partnership with Steven Levitan.

 Personal life

-Lloyd is the son of Arline and sitcom writer David Lloyd (1934–2009).
-Since 1995, he has been married to actress, writer, and voiceover performer Arleen Sorkin, with whom he has two sons, Eli and Owen.
+Lloyd was born in Waterbury, Connecticut, the son of Arline and sitcom writer David Lloyd (1934–2009).
+From 1995 until her death in 2023, he was married to actress, writer, and voiceover performer Arleen Sorkin, with whom he had two sons, Eli and Owen.